 To summarize, 3NPS pentatonics is a fingering system that allows a great degree of sophistication and experimentation, if you are willing to spend some time with it.

 Most guitar players that try to simply memorize, just end up remembering one or two of these, and have trouble using them comfortably in all keys.
 Even those who do use all 5 fingerings, they usually have to climb up from one fingering to the next, not being able to freely jump wherever they feel like on the fretboard.

 Once you learn how it works, and get used to it, you can then apply it to learn any kind of scale even faster.
 I usually start my students with pentatonics and then move to the modes of the major scale, the modes of melodic and harmonic minor, symmetric scales, etc. What happens is that they become faster at learning every new scale, because the skills for using SFS are already there.

-Also If you like practicing scales over Backing Tracks, I have a bunch of them in the EMP Backing Track Library, covering many scales and modes in all keys.
+Also, if you like practicing scales over backing tracks, I have a bunch of them in the EMP Backing Track Library, covering many scales and modes in all keys.
 So check them out as well.

-Thanks for watching, and remember: Enjoy your practice, and be effective!
+Remember: Enjoy your practice, and be effective!